valeryjaspers/design-workshop/connect-2022/4-dropdown-menu.md

 the *backdrop*.
 This is the HTML element `<div id='itrp-backdrop'>`.
 It is always on the page, but hidden by default.

-Can you make it appear when the menu is open, just like on small screens?
+Can you make it appear when the menu is open on larger screens too?

 <br />